Knakiri/LynxRAT/README.md

 See [ROADMAP.md](ROADMAP.md)

 ## Documentation
-See the [wiki](https://github.com/LynxRAT/LynxRAT/wiki) for usage instructions and other documentation.
+See the [wiki](https://github.com/Quasar/Quasar/wiki) for usage instructions and other documentation.

 ## License
-LynxRAT is distributed under the [MIT License](LICENSE).
+Quasar is distributed under the [MIT License](LICENSE).
 Third-party licenses are located [here](Licenses).

 ## Thank you!
 I really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting LynxRAT!
+Thanks for using and supporting LynxRAT/Quasar!